Skip to content

 Benefits of the generated code:

-• Fast Early Exit: A bitmap of string lengths allows early termination for out-of-range values.
+• Fast early exit: A bitmap of string lengths allows early termination for string lengths that cannot be in the set.

-• Additional Metadata: Provides item count and minimum/maximum string length.
+• Additional metadata: Provides item count and other useful properties.

 A benchmark of the array versus our generated structure really illustrates the difference.
 It is 13x faster.